hapax/hapax.github.io/assets/reality.md

 It grew up in a pocket of debris humorously called the OB1 Association, and perhaps as a result of some Star Wars, it got kicked out, and now hurtles through space at 30 km/s.
-As it travels through the interstellar medium, a light sprinkling of hydrogen and other elements, its magnetic field dislodges atoms from its path, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it displaces water.
+As it travels through the interstellar medium (a light sprinkling of hydrogen and other elements) its magnetic field dislodges atoms from its path, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it displaces water.
 The magnetic wake of Betelguese is three times wider than the solar system, and if